 How do I ensure proper hydration?

-Water is the single most important nutrient for cats of any age.
+Water is the most important nutrient for cats of any age.
 Aging, however, interferes with a cat's sensitivity to thirst, which is already low in cats and predisposes them to dehydration.
-Chronic dehydration can interfere with normal metabolic function and may speed the progression of a medical condition or disease that has not yet become obvious to a cat owner.
+Chronic dehydration can interfere with normal metabolic function and may speed the progression of a medical condition or disease not yet obvious to a cat owner.

 What is the right mix of protein, phosphorus, and sodium?